 Likewise, someone else might not have a coaching certificate, but they might have a lot of experience and background qualifications that do lead to them being an amazing coach.
 For example, I personally am an internationally board-certified Success and Life Coach.
 And I also have a BA in Rhetoric, which is essentially a degree in critical thinking skills.
 As you can imagine, that helps a lot in my work as a coach.
 I also have a background from many years ago as a Certified Holistic Nutritionist, so I have experience doing nutrition coaching and nutrition consulting, which has contributed to my current skills as a coach.

-Throughout my work as an online business owner and as a freelance writer, doing all different types of things before I started coaching on personal fulfillment and solopreneur success, I also taught a lot of workshops and did a lot of presentations and worked in group settings, as well as one-to-one capacities — so all of that has also contributed to my abilities to coach people.
+Throughout my work as an online business owner and as a freelance writer, doing all different types of things before I started coaching on personal fulfillment and solopreneur productivity, I also taught a lot of workshops and did a lot of presentations and worked in group settings, as well as one-to-one capacities — so all of that has also contributed to my abilities to coach people.
 Because I've worked with so many different audiences, I've had to adapt my skill set to fit for those different contexts and to adapt for those various circumstances.
 I also do my own continuing education on an ongoing basis on skills such as Socratic questioning.

 You can see how all of these different types of things can contribute to the skills of a coach.
 It's not necessarily just about having a certificate as a coach — that can be helpful, but it's not actually the be all and end all.